Reusability

 .

-It currently supports only execute
+macro supports execute

-and query
+, query

 messages.
 In this case, it is right away